 To most, running 100km in one go seems almost impossible, or at the very least, absolutely crazy.
 However, on the 18th and 19th of May 2019 I intend to do just that.
-The suffering that traversing 100km of beautiful trails in one go entails pales in comparison to the suffering of women, children and their pets as a result of domestic violence.
+The suffering that traversing 100km of beautiful trails in one go is likely to involve pales in comparison to the suffering of women, children and their pets as a result of domestic violence.

 Around Australia, we are faced with a domestic violence epidemic.
-On average one woman a week is murdered by her current or former partner and every 3 minutes someone in Australia calls police about domestic violence.
+On average one woman a week is murdered by her current or former partner and every 3 minutes someone in Australia will call police about domestic violence.

 In May 2018, I completed my first and only 50km race, Ultra-Trail Australia in the Blue Mountains.
 It was one of the hardest but most rewarding experiences I have ever had.
 In September 2018, I registered to do it all again, but I wanted to do more, I wanted to tackle the 100km course this time.
 Scared, I registered for the 50km event with the hopes of later transferring my entry if the training was going well.
 It didn't.
 I was unmotivated and searching for my 'why'.
 I knew I wanted to run 100km but I also knew that just wanting to do it for the sake of it wasn't going to be enough.
 That was until I came across The Sanctuary on an episode of The Funding Network.
 When I saw it, I knew that this would be the motivation I needed to get myself to the start and hopefully to the finish of the Ultra-Trail Australia 100km race.